Last Chance for Animals

 • The combined $262,700 penalties represent the largest civil penalty ever assessed and paid in an Animal Welfare Act case

-• A five year probation including a penalty of $250,000 if any Baird is caught engaging in any activities under which their licenses were revoked
+• A five-year probation including a penalty of $250,000 if any Baird is caught engaging in any activities under which their licenses were revoke

 Separate from his civil case, Baird was also federally charged with conspiracy to launder money to which he pleaded guilty on August 30, 2005.
 Baird's guilty plea stemmed from his monetary transactions in criminally derived property (dogs and cats) to research facilities.
 Patsy Baird pleaded guilty to misprision of felony mail fraud (misprision is neglect in preventing or reporting a crime).